mcabbott/TensorCast.jl/README.md

 have zero speed penalty.
 You can turn on explicit run-time size checks too, if you wish.
 --->

+There is a small overlap of operations which could be done with any of these three packages.
-These three packages produce very different code for actually doing the calculation you requested.
+However they produce very different code for actually doing the calculation you requested.
 The original `@einsum` simply writes the necessary set of nested loops.
 Instead `@tensor` works out a sequence of contraction and trace operations, calling optimised BLAS routines where possible.

 The  macros from this package, `@shape` and `@reduce`, aim to produce simple Julia commands, just a string of `reshape` and `permutedims` and `eachslice` and so on.
 This means that they are very generic, and will work equally well for instance on [Flux](https://github.com/FluxML/Flux.jl)'s TrackedArrays, on the GPU via [CuArrays](https://github.com/JuliaGPU/CuArrays.jl), and probably on almost any other kind of N-dimensional array.

-For those who speak Python, this package is similar to [`einops`](https://github.com/arogozhnikov/einops), while Einsum / TensorOperations map very roughly to [`einsum`](http://numpy-discussion.10968.n7.nabble.com/einsum-td11810.html)
+For those who speak Python, this package is similar to [`einops`](https://github.com/arogozhnikov/einops) (only without the cool video), while Einsum / TensorOperations map very roughly to [`einsum`](http://numpy-discussion.10968.n7.nabble.com/einsum-td11810.html)
 / [`opt_einsum`](https://github.com/dgasmith/opt_einsum).